Quito Process

 The Quito Process refers to the collective response of a group of Latin American countries to the Venezuelan migration crisis.
 This multilateral group was established after the proclamation of the Quito Declaration (officially the Declaration of Quito on human mobility of Venezuelan citizens in the region) on 4 September 2018 in the city of Quito, Ecuador.
 At Quito, representatives of 13 countries met with the aim of exchanging information and regional coordination of the Venezuelan refugee crisis response.
 On 23 November 2018, the Quito Plan was signed, which included deepening the mechanisms of Venezuelan migration, international financial cooperation, and coordination with international agencies.
 A third meeting was held on 8 and 9 April 2019.

 Eleven American countries signed the Quito Declaration: Argentina, Brazil, Chile, Colombia, Costa Rica, Ecuador, Mexico, Panama, Paraguay, Peru and Uruguay.
 Bolivia and the Dominican Republic did not sign the document.

 Quito Declaration

-At that meeting, the group signed a document containing 18 points called "Declaration of Quito on human mobility of Venezuelan citizens in the region", which although not binding for the signatories it is a commitment and support for Venezuelan citizens, in which they declare:
+At that meeting, the group signed an 18-point document titled Declaration of Quito on human mobility of Venezuelan citizens in the region.
+Though the document is not legally binding, it expresses commitment and support for Venezuelan citizens.
+In the document, the signatories declared: